 Name your audience and click “Create” and you’re done!
 It may take several hours to build, but you should be able to start using it nearly immediately.

 Go ahead and create each audience for each form you have.
 You can certainly experiment with various durations if you want (especially if you want to create an Evergreen Campaign), but otherwise stick with the 90-day maximum.

 Here are examples of how you might use these…

 Since this is a larger audience, it may be one you could use for basic remarketing.
 All of these people engaged with your ad, so you may want to show them content related to that registration — regardless of whether or not they opted in.

 Consider this an “abandoned shopping cart” opportunity.
 Why didn’t they submit?
 Did they simply forget?
 Do they need more benefits before they submit?
 Do they need a sense of urgency?
 Create an ad based on one of these profiles.

 An obvious opportunity is for up-sell.
 If someone registers for my The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads.
 Basics free video series, I’ll want to try to get them to sign up for the full Facebook Pixel Masterclass.

 There’s another way that I use it, though.
 I hate waste.
 So when I promote a product or opt-in, I want to be sure to exclude those who already purchased or registered.

 You can exclude Custom Audiences in your targeting.
-Previously, I would exclude the Website Custom Audience for the thank you page or the Email Custom Audience for the email address registered.
+Previously, I would exclude the Website Custom Audience for the thank you page and the A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. for the email address registered.
 But both of these were imperfect when using Lead Ads.
 This should provide a close-to 100% match for minimal waste.